Timing performance simulation for 3D 4H-SiC detector: Detector and RASER

-\subsection{3D 4H-SiC Structure}
+\subsection{3D 4H-SiC~Structure}

-The structure of our 3D 4H-SiC detector prototype is shown in Figure~\ref{fig1a}, where the $p^+$ electrode column that penetrates the entire high-resistance substrate and perpendicular to detector surface is surrounded by six $n^+$ electrode columns.
-The intention of designing this structure is to obtain a more uniform electric field in the area surrounded by the $n^+$ electrodes.
-The simulation size of 3D 4H-SiC detector is 1cm$\times$1cm and the thickness is 350 $\mu m$, and the effective concentration of n-type substrate is set to 1$\times$10$^{13}$~$cm^{-3}$.
-The radius of electrode column is 50 $\mu m$, and the column spacing which is the distance between the center of $n^+$ and $p^+$ electrode columns is 150 $\mu m$.
-We have carried out perforation experiments on the same size 3D 4H-SiC detector which can verify the simulation results in the near future.
+The structure of our 3D 4H-SiC detector prototype is shown in Figure~\ref{fig1}a, where the $p^+$ electrode column that penetrates the entire high-resistance substrate perpendicular to the detector surface is surrounded by six $n^+$ electrode columns.
+The~intention of designing this structure is to obtain a more uniform electric field in the area surrounded by the $n^+$ electrodes.
+The~simulation size of the 3D 4H-SiC detector is 1~cm~$\times$~1~cm, and the thickness is 350~µm, and~the effective concentration of n-type substrate is set to 1~$\times$~10$^{13}$~cm\textsuperscript{$-$3}.
+The~radius of electrode column is 50~µm, and~the column spacing, which is the distance between the center of $n^+$ and $p^+$ electrode columns is 150~µm.
+We carried out perforation experiments on the same size 3D 4H-SiC detector, which can verify the simulation results in the near~future.

-The simulation of electric field in RASER is obtained by solving Poisson equations and Laplace equations \cite{ref-unpublish-yangtao} as shown in Figure~\ref{fig1b}.
-The electric field in the central area between two adjacent $n^+$ electrodes is weak, which will result in time response of this part of the signal to be very slow.
-These signals will degrade the time resolution performance and cause the distribution of the threshold time to be as Landau rather than Gaussian \cite{laudau-time}.
+The simulation of electric field in RASER is obtained by solving Poisson equations and Laplace equations~\cite{ref-unpublish-yangtao} as shown in Figure~\ref{fig1}b.
+The~electric field in the central area between two adjacent $n^+$ electrodes is weak, which will result in the time response of this part of the signal to be very slow.
+These signals will degrade the time-resolution performance and cause the distribution of the threshold time to be as Landau rather than Gaussian~\cite{laudau-time}.

-\subsection{Simulation of induced current}
+\subsection{Simulation of Induced~Current}

-Induced current is produced by the motion of the e-h pairs, generated on the tracks of charged particles passing through detector shown as dotted arraw in Figure~\ref{fig1a}.
-The magnitude of induced current is mainly determined by the generated number of e-h pairs and the magnitude of electric field.
+The induced current is produced by the motion of the e--h pairs, generated on the tracks of charged particles passing through the detector shown as a dotted arrow in Figure~\ref{fig1}a.
+The~magnitude of the induced current is mainly determined by the generated number of e--h pairs and the magnitude of the electric~field.